jsimplicio/jsimplicio.github.io/_posts/2020-3-10-breadcrumb-component-for-Seeds.md

 <div class="problem-statement">
 <h2>Problem statement</h2>
-To design, build, and release a breadcrumb component.
+	Design, build, and release a breadcrumb component.
 </div>

 ## Background
 Outside of the residency, my team builds Publishing features for Sprout Social.
 My latest design for Publishing involved an interface where there could be a limitless amount of nested folders.
 The structure of folders requires a navigation element to help users navigate and locate themselves within the app.
 This feature called for a breadcrumb component.

-## Design proposals and research
+## Design proposal and research
-I proposed several different designs for the Breadcrumb component based on breadcrumb UX patterns.
-We landed on a design that was conscious of space, provided easy wayfinding and fit within our system.
+I proposed different designs for the Breadcrumb component based on breadcrumb UX patterns.
+We landed on a design that was conscious of space, provided easy wayfinding, and fit well within our system.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/breadcrumb-1.png" title="Breadcrumb design proposal" />